amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 - [Example: Ouputing the crumbs object](https://github.com/amarinediary/Where-Is-My-Bread#example-ouputing-the-crumbs-object)
 - [Case handling, category/custom taxonomy crumbs redirecting to 404](https://github.com/amarinediary/Where-Is-My-Bread#case-handling-categorycustom-taxonomy-crumbs-redirecting-to-404)
 - [Related stackoverflow post](https://github.com/amarinediary/Where-Is-My-Bread#related-stackoverflow-post)

+## Installation

+If you have a copy of the plugin as a zip file, you can manually upload it and install it through the Plugins admin screen.

+1. Navigate to Plugins → Add New.
+2. Click the Upload Plugin button at the top of the screen.
+3. Download the plugin as a zip file, Select it from your local filesystem.
+4. Click the Install Now button.
+5. When installation is complete, you’ll see “Plugin installed successfully.”
+Click the Activate Plugin button at the bottom of the page.

 ## Displaying the bread, a formatted crumbs list.